KHC-ZhiHao/Ppath2D/README.md

 [Flying ants under the street lights demo.](https://khc-zhihao.github.io/Ppath2D/index.html)

->This module no use Path2D API, But use pure calculation render graphics, In order to lower the problem of browser support and hope to use beside render graphic.
+>This module no use Path2D API, But use basic calculation render graphics, In order to lower the problem of browser support and hope to use beside render graphic.

 ## 安裝 (Install)